 When India became independent in August 1947 it faced a series of big challenges –

 - As a result of Partition about 8 million refugees had come into the country from Pakistan and these people had to find homes and jobs.

 - India’s population in 1947 was almost 345 million.
-It was also divided between high castes and low castes, between the majority Hindu community and Indians who practiced other faiths.
-The citizens of this vast land spoke many different languages, wore many different kinds of dress, ate different kinds of food and practiced different professions.
+It was also divided between high castes and low castes, between the majority Hindu community and Indians who practised other faiths.
+The citizens of this vast land spoke many different languages, wore many different kinds of dress, ate different kinds of food and practised different professions.
 There was the problem of unification.